scottpdawson/art-of-working-remotely/pages/health.md

 ## Mindfulness and Relaxation

 Meditation.
 Yoga.
 Acupuncture.
 Massage.
-There are myriad options for mindfulness and relaxation, and they can/should be an essential part of my fitness regimen.
+There are myriad options for mindfulness and relaxation, and they can/should be an essential part of any fitness regimen.
 You might find that it's useful to set a monthly reminder to schedule these appointments so they don’t fall by the wayside.

 ## Sick Days & Well Visits